intrajp/intraNetit/README.md

 ```
 useful commands
-Output file size as byte by file type in a certain directory.
+Output file size as KBytes by file type in a given directory.
 Other useful commands.
 ```